 And that’s only the minimum as specified by the UK government.
-So technically speaking, your organisation could offer more days of holiday if it wanted to.
+So technically speaking your organization could offer more days of vacation if it wanted to.

-And while some (particularly business owners) might see that as an-already generous allowance (and it is when compared to some countries), we’re also not top of the pops when it comes to holiday entitlement.
+And while some (particularly business owners) might see that as an-already generous allowance (and it is when compared to some countries) we’re also not top of the pops when it comes to vacation entitlement.
 Take a look at this very brief list of annual leave comparisons:

 And at the other end of the scale we have (among other countries):

 China: 5 days paid leave (after 2 years of working for the same company) USA: 0 days of paid leave (while most employees do get some paid annual leave it is not a legal requirement and there is therefore no guarantee that they will have time off.)

 So how does YOUR annual leave allowance stack up?